HLA-RePast/HLA-RePast/readme.txt

 # Installation #

-To use HLA_RePast in its current form you first need to install the 1.3 NG rti.
-This can be supplied on request.
+HLA_RePast in its current form you was developed on 1.3 NG rti.
+This cversion i snow discontinued but there are other RTI nersions available.

-In addition you need the Java bindings to the RTI, these are supplied in the lib folder and *are not* covered by the GPL, unlike HLA_RePast itself.
+In addition you need the Java bindings to the RTI, these are supplied in the lib folder and *are not* covered by the licence, unlike HLA_RePast itself.

-A document describing the installation and usage of this RTI and its bindings can be found in the rti-setup-howto.txt file (although this is 100% specific to the system setup at the School of Computer Science at the University of Birmingham.
+A document describing the installation and usage of this RTI and its bindings can be found in the rti-setup-howto.txt file (although this is 100% specific to the original system setup at the School of Computer Science at the University of Birmingham.
 In short: your mileage may vary).

 To compile HLA_RePast, ensure the jar files in the lib directory are in your classpath and compile from the src directory.